“Customers don’t trust you.”— Mikkel Svane, CEO and Founder of ZenDesk, at Relate Live 2017

 - Why should I believe you?
 (Will you make my life better?
 Am I safe with you?)

-3. Matching awareness: you're talking to the wrong kind of customer
+3. Matching awareness: are you talking to the wrong kind of customer?

 Do you sell vegan leather shoes, but most of your web visitors just want chic trainers?
 Do the people that you’re telling where you buy your organic, fair-trade cocoa butter even know that they want cocoa butter?